 - Vitamin supplements.
-Some vitamin supplements can reduce the severity of the symptoms of uterine fibroids and make them bothersome, but they are unlikely slow down their growth.
+Some vitamin supplements can reduce the severity of the symptoms of uterine fibroids and make them less bothersome, but they are unlikely to slow down their growth.

 - Vitamin C. Vitamin C is a water-soluble antioxidant that strengthens immune system and protects the body from harmful heavy metals.
 In addition, it favors the absorption of iron, which can reduce fatigue and general malaise for women who are experiencing heavy menstrual bleeding.